Who are we?

-We are a group of families and single adults ranging from ages nineteen to sixty.
+We are a group of families and single adults ranging from ages twenty to sixty-five.
 We live in Arlington, Winchester, Woburn, Waltham, and other Boston suburbs.
 Our occupations and backgrounds range, but we have in common our gratitude for the Good Shepherd who pulled us out of all kinds of trouble and into his flock.

 To this end, we are quite serious about studying the Word of God and obeying all of Christ's commands.
 This begins with the Great Command to love God and our neighbor, striving to live holy lives, putting into practice Jesus' teachings, and spreading the good news of the Kingdom throughout our neighborhoods, the city of Boston, and the world.
 We welcome you to fellowship with us during one of our Sunday or Wednesday meetings, or to listen to one of our Sunday lessons to learn more about us and the God we seek to love and serve.

 Where are We Headed?